OSGeo/OSGeoLive-doc/en/overview/eoxserver_overview.rst

 EOxServer is a server for presenting big Earth Observation (EO) data archives and metadata via Open Standards.

-Earth Observation data currently supported is 2D raster data generally acquired using sensors on satellites or aircrafts and including information about the time of acquisition and the footprint on planet Earth.
+Earth Observation data currently supported includes 2D raster data generally acquired using sensors on satellites or aircrafts and including information about the time of acquisition and the footprint on planet Earth.
 It is typically used to monitor Earth's natural and built environment.